 The Company expects to make substantial investments in capital to: (i) upgrade its cable plant; (ii) build line extensions; (iii) purchase new equipment; and (iv) acquire the equipment necessary to implement its digital and Internet and data transmission strategy.
-In 1998, the Company estimates it will make capital expenditures of approximately \$5.0 million, down from its original estimate of \$9.8 million, due to design delays relating to plant upgrades.
-The difference in estimates will be carried over into 1999.
+In 1998, the Company estimates it will make capital expenditures of approximately \$9.8 million.
 The Company believes that the borrowings expected to be available under the Revolver and anticipated cash flow from operations will be sufficient to upgrade the Systems as currently contemplated and to satisfy the Company's working capital, capital expenditure and debt service requirements.
 However, the actual amount and timing of the Company's capital requirements may differ materially from the Company's estimates as a result of, among other things, the demand for the Company's services and regulatory, technological and competitive developments (including additional market developments and new opportunities) in the Company's industry.
 The Company also expects that it will require additional financing if the Company's development plans or projections change or prove to be inaccurate or the Company engages in any acquisitions.
 Sources of additional financing may include commercial bank borrowings, vendor financing or the private or public sale of equity or debt securities.
 There can be no assurances that such financing will be available on terms acceptable to the Company or at all.